 The Company applies the IFRS 9 simplified approach to measuring ECL which uses a lifetime expected loss allowance for all trade and other receivables.
 To measure the ECL, trade and other receivables have been grouped based on shared credit risk characteristics and the days past due.
-The Company has therefore concluded that the expected loss rates for trade receivables are reasonable.
+The Company has assessed that there has been no significant increase in credit risk of trade and other receivable balances since initial recognition and has therefore concluded that the expected loss rates for trade receivables are reasonable.